Sport Medicine & Injury Clinic in Chicago

 Our top-of-the-line treatments can include both active and passive physical therapy.
 Our Chicago sports therapy specialists offer a range of services for strengthening and healing, starting with diagnostic testing, pain management and physical therapy, and, if needed, orthopedic surgery and post-op physical therapy.

-From there, our team of skilled clinicians and technicians advise you on the best protocols for strengthening and healing the areas impacted by the injury.
+From there, our team of skilled sports medicine clinicians and technicians advise you on the best protocols for strengthening and healing the areas impacted by the injury.

 Sports injury is a blanket term that refers to any injury that happens during intense or challenging physical activity.
 There are several types of varying injuries that we include in that category.
 If you think you’ve experienced any of these sports injuries, that’s when it’s time to see a doctor.